Discover how we can support your mental health

 According to mental health charity, Mind, one in six people report experiencing a common mental health problem (like anxiety and depression) in any given week in England.
 Our research tells us that four in five accountants believe that stress and poor mental health are a problem within the industry.

 If you feel like you might seriously harm yourself or attempt suicide, you need urgent medical help.
-Call 999 for an ambulance, go straight to A&E, if you can, or call your local crisis team, if you have their number.
 If you’re in the UK, the NHS also provide urgent local mental health helplines.
-If you can't do this by yourself, ask someone to help you.
+You can also call Samiritans for free, 24 hours a day.

 Mental health emergencies are serious.
 You're not wasting anyone's time.